Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 Pursuant to the tax treaty between Finland and Bulgaria, wages earned from work done in Finland can be taxed in Finland if a resident of Bulgaria works for a non-Bulgarian employer in Finland (Agreement between the Republic of Finland and the Republic of Bulgaria on avoiding double taxation of income, Article 7 (11/1986)).
 This provision of Finland’s treaty with Bulgaria applies both to leased workers and to other workers.

 The wages of a leased worker are also taxed in Finland if he or she comes from a country with which Finland does not have a tax treaty.
-In this case, the wages are taxable income in Finland from the very first day of work, regardless of how long the worker is present in Finland.
+In this case, the wages are taxable income in Finland from the very first day of work.

 3.1 Personal identity code